cgiffard/Behaviour-Assertion-Sheets/README.md

 *	**contains** (expectation)
 	Tests whether the test result as a string contains an exact match for the expectation.
+*	**one-of** (expectation, [expectation...])
+	Tests whether the test result is an exact match for any one of the arguments.
+	Coerces both the arguments and the test result to string before comparison.

 ## Bas on the Command Line